quiknode-labs/qn-guide-examples/sample-dapps/bitcoin-transaction-report-generator/README.md

 ## Introduction

-This application is designed to fetch and analyze Bitcoin transactions associated with a specific address, leveraging the capabilities of QuickNode's Blockbook RPC add-on.
+This application is designed to fetch and analyze Bitcoin transactions associated with a specific address, leveraging the capabilities of QuickNode's [Blockbook add-on](https://marketplace.quicknode.com/add-on/blockbook-rpc-add-on).
 It provides users with detailed reports within a specified date range, offering insights into transaction history, balances after each transaction, and the USD value of Bitcoin movements.

 For an in-depth guide on how to fetch data and develop further functionalities, refer to [our comprehensive guide on QuickNode](https://www.quicknode.com/guides/quicknode-products/marketplace/how-to-generate-bitcoin-transaction-reports-with-blockbook) or [our script files](../../bitcoin/transaction-report-generator/).